In a Nutshell

 4. Attend an online audio-enabled video session with Figure’s unique eNotary service.

 This uses knowledge-based authentication questions to verify your identity and then review your loan contract.
 You can use eNotary to electronically sign and notarize your contract.
 It takes just a couple of minutes.

 5. Wait for the requested funds to appear in your bank account.

 Pros and Cons

 Figure stands out for its advanced technology that makes it quick and easy to apply online.
 There is no need to wait for someone to survey your home, or to travel to a branch or rely on email to receive and sign the loan documents.
-With an online-only application that takes just a few minutes, and the entire loan process taking only a few days, Figure brings home equity loans into the 21st century.
+With an online-only application that takes just a few minutes, and the entire loan process taking as little as 5 days, Figure brings home equity loans into the 21st century.

 Another big part of Figure's appeal is its transparency.
 You won't be charged any added or hidden fees for application, prepayment, or anything else—the only fee is an origination fee, which is made clear to you in your loan offer.

 However, Figure could do with adding more information about the application and assessment process.
 At the moment, the website doesn’t specify which documents you might be asked to provide or give a minimum credit score for eligibility.